nasky123451/golang-start-from-scratch/README.md

 If you want to use air, please make sure your go version >=1.23

-If you want to use Prometheus, please download it from [Prometheus下載](https://prometheus.io/download/#:~:text=An%20open-source%20monitoring%20system%20with%20a) place
+If you want to use Prometheus, please download it from [Prometheus Download](https://prometheus.io/download/#:~:text=An%20open-source%20monitoring%20system%20with%20a) place
 1. Unzip the downloaded folder
 2. Copy prometheus.exe to %GOROOT%\bin\